AI Use Cases/Professional Services

 Automated Workflow Execution

 Day-to-day, your Finance & Accounting team shifts from reactive line-item inspection to proactive exception management.
 When a consultant submits a $1,200 software license expense, the system instantly cross-references the engagement scope in Salesforce, checks whether the client SOW permits capital asset reimbursement, and either approves it or flags it for your finance manager with context.
-Expense-to-invoice reconciliation moves from 20 days to 2-3 days because the AI has already validated 85-90% of submissions before they reach the billing queue.
+Expense-to-invoice reconciliation compresses from weeks to days because the AI has already validated the bulk of submissions - the design target is roughly nine in ten - before they reach the billing queue.
 Your team retains full control: they set approval thresholds, define policy rules, and review flagged exceptions.
 The system never auto-approves without explainability.

 A Systems-Level Fix